dbramucci/realcalc/README.md

 ```
 Expr is ((1 % 1000000000000000000000 + 1000000000 % 1) - 1000000000 % 1)
+result when computed as a Double is 0.0
 result computed as a Rational is = 1 % 1000000000000000000000
 result computed as a Rational and casted to a Double is = 1.0e-21
 ```